goodside/shint/README.md

 ## Motivation

-The key issue addressed here is that subprocess.Popen and its related methods / wrappers follow a convention where the initial argument `args` is interpreted in a confusing and bug-prone way, described here in pseudo-code:
+Python 3's `subprocess.Popen` and its related methods / wrappers follow a convention where the initial argument `args` is interpreted in a peculiar way, described here in pseudo-code:

 ```python
 if shell == False: